KenethGarcia/ClassiPyGRB/README.md

 ## Second step: Normalizing Light Curves

-GRBs have one fact that is widely known: long GRBs typically but not always has higher fluence.
-To avoid t-SNE being distracted by this fact, we need to normalize our lc by total time-integrated flux, `lc_normalizer` instance does this job by using the Simpson's Rule in any array.
+In order to compare only the shape and behaviour of the light curves and not the fluences, we normalize our lc by total time-integrated flux, using the routine `lc_normalizer` which is based on the Simpson's Rule.
 This function returns a tuple normalized data, total time-integrated flux if _print_area_ parameter is _True_, otherwise only returns normalized data:

 ```python